nf-core/website/CODE_OF_CONDUCT.md

 nf-core is a young and growing community that welcomes contributions from anyone with a shared vision for [Open Science Policies](https://www.fosteropenscience.eu/taxonomy/term/8).
 Open science policies encompass inclusive behaviours and we strive to build and maintain a safe and inclusive environment for all individuals.

 We have therefore adopted this code of conduct (CoC), which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.

-**(Workspaces include but are not limited to Slack, meetings on Zoom, Jitsi, YouTube live etc)**.
+Workspaces include but are not limited to Slack, meetings on Zoom, Jitsi, YouTube live etc.

 Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.